 If save, include shared objects (DLLs) into the saved state.
 See current_foreign_library/2.
 If the program strip is available, this is first used to reduce the size of the shared object.
-If a state is started, use_foreign_library/1 first tries to locate the foreign resource in the executable.
+If a state is started, use_foreign_library/1 first tries to locate the foreign resource in the resource database.
 When found it copies the content of the resource to a temporary file and loads it.
-If possible (Unix), the temporary object is deleted immediately after opening.1 qsave_program(+File)
+If possible (Unix), the temporary object is deleted immediately after opening.34 undefined(+Value)